2teez/wc/README.md

 ##  Not Included
 The number of lines and other counts are displayed when the file or files are used on the `wc` program without any flag.
 So the flag `-l or line` is not included.

 The total sum of all the counts are also not included just to make this `wc` different.

-These are trival display counters that might not "really" be needed.
+These are trival display counters that might not "really" be needed to stand on their own in the developer's opinion.